aavotins/HiQBioDiv_EGVs/docs/06-EGVs.md

 arithmetic mean, thus resulting in cover fraction.
 During aggregation, inverse distance weighted (power = 2) gap filling on the output was initialized to ensure no missing values at the edges.
-At the very end, layer was standardized by subtracting arithmetic mean and dividing by root mean squared error.
+At the very end, layer was standardized by subtracting the arithmetic mean and dividing by the root mean squared error.

 ``` r